Snaptraks/HatBot/README.md

 Nevertheless, to run the bot you will need Python 3.7.3 (anything up from 3.5 should work, but all is tested with 3.7.3) and the packages from `requirements.txt`.

 ### Running the bot locally
-With all this in mind, to run the bot locally and help with the developpement, you will need a few things.
+With all this in mind, to run the bot locally and help with the development, you will need a few things.
 Assuming your Python environment is correctly set up:

 1. [Create a bot account](https://discordpy.readthedocs.io/en/latest/discord.html#creating-a-bot-account).
 2. Copy your secret token in a file named `config.py` under `hatbot_token` (see `config.py.example` for more details).
 The rest of the configuration file is not necessary to run the bot and should not prevent it from running.